kwstaseL/weather_app/README.md

 ##

+The design/layout of the website is inspired by Uizard.

 *(*Optional: Use npm run dev -- --host to preview the website and copy the ```Network``` link to preview the website to your mobile phone)*